-Illya went to visit his friend Serhiy who was building a new house.
-Serhiy's apartment had been demolished during the war, so he had decided to move away from the city, and build a house of his own that would not be vulnerable if another attack occurred.
-It was the first time Serhiy had ever built anything, especially not an entire house.
-Illya drove for more than an hour, but he finally reached Serhiy's home site, beautifully situated on the bank of a river.
+Illya went to visit his friend Vika who was building a new house.
+Vika's apartment had been demolished during the war, so he had decided to move away from the city, and build a house of his own that would not be vulnerable if another war occurred.
+It was the first time Vika had ever built anything, especially an entire house.
+Illya drove for more than an hour, but he finally reached Vika's home site, beautifully situated on the bank of a river.

-"Hello, Serhiy!
+"Hello, Vika!
 This looks like a great place to build your house!"